Controlling Tunnelblick with AppleScript

 Please note that the verbs only initiate actions.
 The "connect" verb, for example, is the equivalent of clicking the "Connect" button.
 It returns immediately after starting an attempt to connect using a particular configuration and does not indicate the connection has been accomplished successfully.

 For an example of using Tunnelblick's AppleScript support to solve a particular problem, see this discussion.

 You can invoke AppleScript from the command line to control Tunnelblick.
 You can connect, disconnect, and list configurations.

 One way is to store the AppleScript in a file and then invoke it with

 Another way is to include the AppleScript commands in the command line with, for example,

-replacing configuration-name with the name of your configuration (and quoting the name if it contains spaces).
+replacing configuration-name with the name of your configuration.

 tell application "Tunnelblick"